Campaign of the Month: October 2017

 loves me very well.”

 Little is known of Maldonato’s mortal life, although ‘Philip Maldonato’ is almost certainly not the name he used as a living man.
 New Orleans’ future seneschal was born in the Emirate of Granada during the late Middle Ages, then the sole Moorish kingdom not yet reclaimed by the Reconquista.
-Al-Andalus’ glory days under the Cordoban caliphs had long since passed and Granada was a vassal state to the Kingdom of Castile, paying yearly tribute to forestall the Christians’ armies.
+Al-Andalus’ glory days under the Cordoban caliphs had long since passed and Granada was a vassal state to the Kingdom of Castile.
+Yearly tribute forestalled the Christians’ armies.
 Nevertheless, Granada remained a culturally and economically prosperous kingdom described by Ibn Battuta, the Muslim Marco Polo, as the “metropolis of Andalusia and the bride of its cities.”

 Maldonato was a scholar, polymath, and court official at the Alhambra palace during his mortal days.
-He had risen to high office among the ruling Nasrid dynasty, fathered children and grandchildren, and lived a full life by the time he received the Embrace.
-Maldonato has never publicly named the Cainite who made him immortal, but in his more loquacious moods, he has spoken of a wise, erudite, and compassionate sire who instilled a deeply abiding respect in his childe.
+He had risen to high office among the Nasrid dynasty, fathered children and grandchildren, and lived a full life by the time of his Embrace.
+Maldonato has never publicly named the Cainite who made him immortal, but in his more loquacious moods, he has spoken of an erudite and compassionate sire who earned his childe’s deep respect.
 Maldonato spent his early Requiem learning from his sire among Granada’s Ashirra, the still-extant sect of Islamic vampires that long predates the Camarilla.
 For a time, he was as content as any of the Damned could be.

 The Anarch Revolt